 For an ebook that’s ready, you’ll see a new option to check the book out.
 After you click the button and follow the prompts, the book will show up on your Checked Out list to download.

 Holds and Library Take-Out!

-With the current Library Take-Out! service, there is a limit of 5 holds on physical items at a time.
+You can place holds on up to 10 physical items at a time.
 (Holds on digital items are counted separately.)

 Once your item is ready to pick up, you’ll get a notification.
 You’ll also see its status as Ready on your holds list.
-You can schedule a pickup appointment online or call the library at 919-560-0103 to make an appointment.
+You can schedule a pickup appointment online or call your library location to make an appointment.
 If more of your holds become ready before your appointment, they’ll automatically be included for you.

 Library staff will check out your item(s) to your account in advance of your appointment – usually that happens either the evening before or the morning of the appointment.
 At that point, the item will move from your On Hold list to your Checked Out list.

-When you’ve checked out your items, you’ll be able to place more holds back up to the 5-item limit.
+When you’ve checked out your items, you’ll be able to place more holds back up to the 10-item limit.